Blog

 In March 2025, a major step was taken for Inuit governance in Nunavut: the Government of Canada, Nunavut Tunngavik Incorporated (NTI), and the Government of Nunavut signed the renewed Implementation Contract under the Nunavut Agreement.
 This marks the first renewal of the contract in over ten years since the Agreement was signed in 1993.

-More than $600 million of the funds are earmarked for Inuit employment and training (Nunatsiaq News, 2025).
+More than $600 million of the funds are earmarked for Inuit employment and training.

-$50 million is set aside for the Nunavut Inuit Heritage Centre (Nunatsiaq News, 2025).
+$50 million is set aside for the Nunavut Inuit Heritage Centre.

 Funding also supports governance, environmental, and land-use institutions: NTI, Government of Nunavut, Nunavut Planning Commission, Nunavut Impact Review Board, Nunavut Water Board, Nunavut Surface Rights Tribunal, Nunavut Wildlife Management Board, and Hunters & Trappers Organizations.